White Sands National Park: Native people

-A fossil trackway of footprints of humans and ground sloths found at White Sands shows that ground sloths were hunted by humans during the Last Glacial Maximum.

 The potentially oldest known human footprints in North America were found at White Sands by researchers who identified approximately 60 fossilized footprints buried in layers of gypsum soil on a large playa in the Tularosa Basin.
-Multiple human footprints are stratigraphically constrained and bracketed by seed layers that yield calibrated radiocarbon ages between 23 and 21,000 years ago, according to the U.S. Geological Survey.
-Previous estimates of human arrival into North American were 13-16,000 years ago.
+Multiple human footprints are stratigraphically constrained and bracketed by layers containing seeds of Ruppia cirrhosa that yield calibrated radiocarbon ages between 21,000 and 23,000 years ago, according to the U.S. Geological Survey.
+The present consensus for human arrival into North America is placed at 13–16,000 years ago.
+Initially, these estimates were questioned by other authors, who suggested that the dating could potentially be erroneus, due to the fact that Ruppia cirrhosa intakes carbon from the water in which it grows rather than the air, which may introduce systematic error making the seeds seem older than they actually are.
+However, the date was later supported by a variety of methods, including radiocarbon dating of pollen and optically stimulated luminescence dating of quartz grains within the footprint layers.
+Other tracks are known for extinct megafauna, including ground sloths (likely either Nothrotheriops or Paramylodon) and Columbian mammoths, which appear to be contemporaneous to human footprints.

 Paleo-Indians inhabited the shoreline of Lake Otero, a large lake that covered much of the Tularosa Basin.
 They used stone from the mountains to create projectile points, known as Folsom and Plano points, and attached them to spears for hunting mammoths, camels, ground sloths, and bison.
 Projectile points and stone tools have been found in the basin associated with ancient shorelines, streams, and hills.
 As the large ice sheet that capped the North American continent receded, Lake Otero began to evaporate, leaving behind Alkali Flat and Lake Lucero.
 The grassland died and the basin became increasingly arid, slowly changing into desert scrubland.
 The megafauna disappeared from the basin leaving behind fossil footprints.